Project 11: Something Interactive

 The purpose of the last assignment is to do something fun with your physics engine and user interaction.
 You can design a simple game or try simulating something interesting.

-Design: the first task is to design out your program.
-The
+the first task is to design out your program.
+Your design should contain the following elements.

 The first required part of your report is your design.